cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. function:: quarterLengthToTuplet(qLen, maxToReturn=4)

-Returns a list of possible Tuplet objects for a given qLen up to the maxToReturn Searches for numerators specified in duration.defaultTupletNumerators (3, 5, 7, 11, 13) does not return dotted tuplets, nor nested tuplets. (was quarterLengthToTupletCandidate) Note that 4:3 tuplets won't be found, but will be found as dotted notes by dottedMatch
+Returns a list of possible Tuplet objects for a given `qLen` (quarterLength).
+As there may be more than one possible solution, the `maxToReturn` integer specifies the maximum number of values returned.
+Searches for numerators specified in duration.defaultTupletNumerators (3, 5, 7, 11, 13).
+Does not return dotted tuplets, nor nested tuplets.
+Note that 4:3 tuplets won't be found, but will be found as dotted notes by dottedMatch.

 >>> quarterLengthToTuplet(.33333333)
 [<music21.duration.Tuplet 3/2/eighth>, <music21.duration.Tuplet 3/1/quarter>]
-By specifying only 1 count, the a single-length list containing the Tuplet with the smallest type will be returned.
+By specifying only 1 `maxToReturn`, the a single-length list containing the Tuplet with the smallest type will be returned.
 >>> quarterLengthToTuplet(.3333333, 1)
 [<music21.duration.Tuplet 3/2/eighth>]
 >>> quarterLengthToTuplet(.20)